What should I Know Regarding Pregnancy, Nursing and Administering Moxifloxacin HCL to Children or the Elderly?

 If you are an adult over 60

 - management or monitoring precaution: Musculoskeletal-Increased risk for tendinitis, tendon rupture particularly with corticosteroid use.
-Endocrine-Risk for hypoglycemia, monitor closely patient with diabetes.
+Endocrine-Risk for hypoglycemia in diabetes.
 Cardiovascular-Elderly may be more susceptible to the QT-prolongation.
-Make sure electrolytes are corrected (e.g. K, Mg) Neuro/Psych-Risk for peripheral neuropathy which may affect walking and increase fall risk.
-CNS stimulation may occur (e.g., confusion, anxiety, insomnia).
+Electrolytes should be corrected (e.g. K, Mg).
+Increased rate of aortic aneurysm and dissection within two months of use, Neuro/Psych-Risk for peripheral neuropathy which may affect walking and increase fall risk.
+CNS stimulation may occur (confusion, anxiety, insomnia).

 Giving Moxifloxacin HCL to a child under 12